Mobinesh/kustomize/README.md

 To use argocd application file `kubectl apply -f application.yaml`

 > Note that in the application.yaml file argocd-image-updater is activated.
 If you want to use it you need to install argocd image updater first, create secret for write-back method and then apply the application
+To use vault in kubernetes cluster use bank-vaults `https://bank-vaults.dev/docs/installing/`